 - Mozzarella: The chops are finished with a covering of shredded mozzarella cheese before being baked in the oven to form a gooey, cheesy topping on the chops.

-How to Cook Parmesan Pork Chops:
+How to Cook Parmesan Crusted Pork Chops:

-1. Preheat the Oven: Start by preheating the oven to 400 degrees F.
+Step 1.
+Preheat the Oven: Start by preheating the oven to 400 degrees F.

-3. Dip in Breadcrumbs: Dip the pork chop into the breadcrumb mixture and press down to ensure that it’s well coated on both sides.
+Step 3.
+Dip in Breadcrumbs: Dip the pork chop into the breadcrumb mixture and press down to ensure that it’s well coated on both sides.

-4. Sear the Pork: First, heat the oil in an oven-proof skillet on medium-high heat.
+Step 4.
+Sear the Pork: First, heat the oil in an oven-proof skillet on medium-high heat.

-5. Bake the Chops: Now add ¼ cup of marinara sauce on top of each pork chop, then finish each pork chop with ¼ cup of mozzarella cheese.
+Step 5.
+Bake the Chops: Now add ¼ cup of marinara sauce on top of each pork chop, then finish each pork chop with ¼ cup of mozzarella cheese.

-6. Serve the Chops: When ready to serve, top the chops with freshly chopped parsley and serve with spaghetti.
+Step 6.
+Serve the Chops: When ready to serve, top the chops with freshly chopped parsley and serve with spaghetti.

-Storage Instructions:
+Storage Tips

 Once cooked, allow the chops to cool down, then place into an airtight container and store in the refrigerator for up to 3 days.